 The Awards are intended to reward outreach work carried out by young scientists and established researchers to inform, enthuse and engage the public.

-The competition is open to researchers working in any sector of UK biosciences, from universities, institutes or industry.
+The competition is open to all researchers working in any sector of UK biosciences, from universities, institutes or industry.
 There are two categories of award:

 The New Researcher Award is open to bioscience researchers currently reading for a Masters/PhD or in the first year of a post-doctoral position.